malt-iro/malt-iro/README.md

 ## Hi there 👋

+I am interested in the intersections of linguistics and AI, particularly in Natural Language Processing (NLP).
+Currently, I focus on using large language models (LLMs) for automatic text simplification and paraphrasing.
+My goal is to develop models that aid comprehension and make complex language accessible to everyone.

 <!--
 **malt-iro/malt-iro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.